Skip to content

 • Elevations

-If the electrical job is for a house and the homeowner can’t provide the blueprints or drawings, request a walk-through to get a full picture of the project’s requirements.
+If the electrical service is for a house and the homeowner can’t provide the blueprints or drawings, request a walk-through to get a full picture of the project’s requirements.

-To perform a takeoff, work off the existing blueprints to create a list of all the materials and quantities needed for the specific project.
+To perform an electrical takeoff, work off the existing blueprints to create a list of all the materials and quantities needed for the specific project.

 Depending on the project, your material takeoff sheet will include: